 The story of Big Yam Dreaming, 1995

-Emily completed this epic work in only two days, the same time it took assistants to prime the canvas black.
-She sat cross-legged on the three-by-eight metre canvas spread flat on the ground and painted her way to the edges, 'knitting' one section onto another without preliminary sketching, scaling or reworking.
+Emily completed this epic work in only 2 days, the same time it took assistants to prime the canvas black.
+She sat cross-legged on the 3-by-8 metre canvas spread flat on the ground and painted her way to the edges, 'knitting' one section onto another without preliminary sketching, scaling or reworking.

 Japanese viewers remarked on the calligraphic character of the brushstrokes that stop and start in a measured yet organic style.
 The drawn surface lays bare the bones – the skeleton that underlies much of her art – and can be likened to the veins, sinews and contours seen in the body of the land from above.
 The network of white lines traces the patterns of the arterial roots of the finger yam, Anooralya.